- London 020 7067 1500

 Complaints to the Bar Standards Board

-- If your complaint concerns a barrister who is not representing you and you are not satisfied with the outcome of our internal client satisfaction procedure, you should contact the Bar Standards Board.
+14. If your complaint concerns a barrister who is not representing you and you are not satisfied with the outcome of our investigation, then please contact the Bar Standards Board.

 - You can write to the BSB at: Contact and Assessment Team, Bar Standards Board, 289 -293 High Holborn, London WC1V 7HZ